Savreena/ethintermediate-mod-4/README.md

-# Overview
+# Summary
-This Solidity contract, named "RebelToken", manages a token ecosystem on Ethereum.
-It incorporates ERC20 token standards with additional functionalities like token burning (ERC20Burnable) and owner control (Ownable).
-Users can request tokens via buyRebel() and have them minted by the owner using mintTokens().
-Tokens can be transferred (transferRebel()), redeemed for tiered memberships (redeemTier()), burned (burnTokens()), and users can check their balances (checkBalance()).
-The contract tracks user data and tier levels through structs and mappings, facilitating structured token management and interaction.
+The "RebelToken" Solidity contract oversees an Ethereum token ecosystem.
+Along with other features like owner control (Ownable) and token burning (ERC20Burnable), it integrates the ERC20 token specifications.
+By using buyRebel(), users can request tokens, and by using mintTokens(), they can have the owner mint them.
+Users can check their balances (checkBalance()), burn tokens (burnTokens()), redeem tokens for tiered memberships (redeemTier()) and transfer tokens (transferRebel()).
+Through structs and mappings, the contract keeps track of user information and tier levels, enabling organised token management and communication.

 # Initiation
-## Implementation plan
+## Plan of implementation
-To run this code, first go to https://faucets.chain.link/ and claim free fuji testnet avax faucet using login via github.
-Now Head towards remixIDE or hardhat as per your intrest, in this project remix was used for its ease. create a new MyContract.sol file and copy the content of DegenToken.sol into it.
-In left side go to compile tab and choose the compatible compiler.
-Then in deploy section choose injection wallet (metamast, phantom, etc.). click Deploy and confirm the transaction.
+In order to use this code, first log in to github and visit https://faucets.chain.link/ to claim a free Fuji testnet avax faucet.
+Right now Remix was used in this project for convenience of usage; go towards RemixIDE or Hardhat, depending on your interest.
+Copy the contents of DegenToken.sol into a new file called MyContract.sol.
+Navigate to the Compile tab on the left and select the appropriate compiler.
+Next, select the injection wallet (metamast, phantom, etc.) in the deploy section.
+To confirm the purchase, click Deploy.

-# Steps
+# Actions

-1. Create the "RebelToken" contract, establishing the "Rebel" (RBL) token with ownership privileges.
+1. Establish the "Rebel" (RBL) token with ownership rights by creating the "RebelToken" contract.

-2. Users initiate token requests with buyRebel, specifying the amount.
+2. Users use buyRebel to start token requests and specify the quantity.

-3. The owner executes mintTokens to mint tokens for queued users.
+3. To mint tokens for users who are in wait, the owner uses mintTokens.

-4. Tokens can be transferred via transferRebel.
+4. TransferRebel is a tool for transferring tokens.

-5. Users upgrade membership tiers using redeemTier, burning tokens based on tier levels.
+5. Using redeemTier, users upgrade their membership tiers and burn tokens according to tier levels.

-6. Check token balances with checkBalance.
+6. Use checkBalance to verify token balances.

-# Interaction with contract
+# Interacton with the contract

-Users interact with the RebelToken contract by buying tokens via buyRebel() and having them minted by the owner with mintTokens().
-They can transfer tokens using transferRebel(), redeem tier levels (redeemTier()) by burning specific token amounts, and check their balance via checkBalance().
-Owners manage token burning with burnTokens() and minting privileges.
+Through buyRebel() and mintTokens(), users can purchase tokens from the owner and engage with the RebelToken contract.
+They can use transferRebel() to move tokens, redeemTier() to reach higher tiers by burning designated token quantities, and checkBalance() to see how much money they have left.
+Owners control minting privileges and token burning with burnTokens().

 # Writer